MicrosoftDocs/iis-docs/iis/application-frameworks/building-and-running-aspnet-applications/aspnet-20-breaking-changes-on-iis.md

 ---
-title: "ASP.NET 2.0 Breaking Changes on IIS 7.0 | Microsoft Docs"
+title: "ASP.NET 2.0 Breaking Changes on IIS 7.0"
 author: leanserver
 description: "ASP.NET 2.0 applications on IIS 7.0 and above are hosted using the ASP.NET Integrated mode by default.
-This new mode enables a myriad of exciting scenarios,..." ms.author: iiscontent
+This new mode enables a myriad of exciting scenarios,..." ms.date: 03/15/2008 ms.assetid: cdb50902-a5ee-4809-9446-169d325d4937 msc.legacyurl: /learn/application-frameworks/building-and-running-aspnet-applications/aspnet-20-breaking-changes-on-iis
-manager: soshir
-ms.date: 03/15/2008
-ms.topic: article
-ms.assetid: cdb50902-a5ee-4809-9446-169d325d4937
-ms.technology: iis-appfx
-ms.prod: iis
-msc.legacyurl: /learn/application-frameworks/building-and-running-aspnet-applications/aspnet-20-breaking-changes-on-iis
 msc.type: authoredcontent
 ---